GlareDB/glaredb.github.io/cloud/deployments.md

 {: .important}

 > Password are only ever shown once.
 Store your password somewhere secure, as it
 > can never be retrieved again.
-In cases where you forget your password, simply
+In cases where you forget your password, you can
 > generate a new one.
 There is a limit to how many passwords can be generated
 > for a deployment.